T-wcs/RansomPy-Covid19/README.md

 # Improvements to come
 The program uses external malware that will open a backdoor.

+The gui counter is started at the launch of windows

 The program will encrypt the removable media connected to the target machine.